If you want to know whether your website is in good SEO shape or not, you need to check your backlinks.

 A backlink audit is all about analyzing the quality of links towards your website from other domains with the aim to make sure that there aren’t any unnatural or spammy backlinks that could potentially hinder your site’s SEO performance or result in a Google Manual Penalty.

+A backlink audit is important because links are one of the most powerful and important ranking factors in Google’s Search algorithms.
 There’s no denying the importance of links and, by extension, the art of link building has on your website’s ability to rank.
-After all, links are one of the most powerful and important ranking factors in Google’s Search algorithms.

 With this in mind, it’s no surprise that links can also be one of the most problematic components of your site’s SEO health.